-While the immediate impact of a cyber attack can be devastating, it is important you understand how the costs of an attack can affect your business from the start to even a few years later.
+As more people around the world gain internet access, the risk of your business falling victim to a cyber attack continues to grow.
+While the immediate impact of a cyber attack can be devastating, it is important to understand how the costs of a cyber attack can impact your business immediately and for years afterwards.

 How does a cyber attack affect business?